numbbo/coco/README.md

     problem inheriting thereby all properties of a coco problem)
   - most other files implement more or less what they say, e.g. the actual benchmark functions, transformations, benchmark suites, etc.
-  - currently, four benchmark suites and corresponding logging facilities are
+  - currently, the following benchmark suites and corresponding logging facilities are
-    implemented:
+    supported:
     * `bbob`: standard single-objective BBOB benchmark suite with 24 noiseless, scalable test functions
     * `bbob-biobj`: a bi-objective benchmark suite, combining 10 selected functions from the bbob suite, resulting in 55 noiseless functions
-    * `bbob-biobj-ext`: an extended version of the bi-objective `bbob-biobj` benchmark suite, adding `bbob` function combinations from the same `bbob` function groups, resulting in 92 noiseless functions overall
+    * `bbob-largescale`: a version of the `bbob` benchmark suite with dimensions 20 to 640, employing permuted block-diagonal matrices to reduce the execution time for function evaluations in higher dimension.
+    * `bbob-mixint`: a mixed-integer version of the original `bbob` and `bbob-largescale` suites in which 80% of the variables have been discretized
+    * `bbob-biobj-mixint`: a version of the (so far not supported) `bbob-biobj-ext` test suite with 92 functions with 80% discretized variables
     * `toy`: a simple, probably easier-to-understand example for reading and testing

 * code-experiments/tools are a few meta-tools, mainly the amalgamate.py to merge all